 - Assistance and remedies for victims of stalking, sexual assault, domestic violence, dating violence, and other forms of sexual violence.

 New York State Law, including Article 129b ("Enough is Enough") and the New York State Human Rights Law, also protect students against sexual harassment and sexual violence.
 UB's Title IX coordinator is Sharon Nolan Weiss, 406 Capen Hall, Buffalo, NY 14260; 716-645-2266.
 More information can be accessed on the Office of Equity, Diversity and Inclusion webpage.

 UB is committed to ensuring that victims of sexual assault, domestic violence, dating violence and/or stalking can obtain assistance and redress.

-The State University of New York and UB are committed to providing options, support and assistance to victims/survivors of sexual assault, domestic violence, dating violence and/or stalking to ensure that they can continue to participate in university-wide and campus programs, activities, and employment.
-All victims/survivors of these crimes and violations, regardless of race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad:
+The State University of New York and UB are committed to providing options, support and assistance to victims and survivors of sexual assault, domestic violence, dating violence and/or stalking to ensure that they can continue to participate in university-wide and campus programs, activities, and employment.
+All victims and survivors of these crimes and violations, regardless of race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction, have the following rights, regardless of whether the crime or violation occurs on campus, off campus, or while studying abroad:

 All students have the right to: